Choosing Between Live Streaming Software

 Of course, these aren’t the only three options for live streaming software out there.
 Alternatives like VidBlasterX, XSplit or also hardware encoder are also worth considering.
 In some settings, these products will provide more than enough power and features.

 Whichever encoding live streaming software you’re leaning toward, make sure to download a trial version and run plenty of tests to determine compatibility with your hardware and online video platform with CDN access.
 The last thing you want to happen is to run into some glitch in the midst of an important broadcast.
 We recommend you test out the streaming solutions of a given platform before committing.
-That way, you’re sure that platform offers the features you need!
+That way, you’re sure that the platform offers the features you need!

 And of course, if you need more power and reliability than can be provided by live streaming software, you should probably look into hardware encoders. vMix, for example, has a wide range of portable, high-powered encoding systems that provide the most robust, versatile, and capable options for broadcast situations.
 Other hardware encoders, including rack-mounted models that are made for permanent use, can be found on the B&H Photo Video website or at comparable stores.

 We’re operating in a golden era of live streaming.
-The tools to broadcast your content via live streaming software are more affordable and powerful that ever before, and encoding software is no different.
+The tools to broadcast your content via live streaming software are more affordable and powerful than ever before, and encoding software is no different.
 Now, all sorts of organizations have the ability to reach a worldwide audience with minimal expenses.
 We hope this article has helped you choose the right encoding software for your live streaming needs.

-DaCast helps a wide range of businesses get started with live streaming–whether you want to occasionally stream live video on your website, do regular, professional live event broadcasts, or anything in between!
-If you’d like to try out our services, you can check out how our live streaming platform could boost your business with our 30-day free trial (no credit card required).
+Dacast helps a wide range of businesses get started with live streaming–whether you want to occasionally stream live video on your website, do regular, professional live event broadcasts, or anything in between!
+If you’d like to try out our services, you can check out how our live streaming platform could boost your business with our 14-day free trial (no credit card required).
 We’d love to help you meet your streaming goals today.